 Impact

-Apple devices contain a bounds‑check bug that can corrupt memory when a file is processed.
-The vulnerability could allow an attacker to manipulate memory contents, potentially leading to arbitrary code execution or system instability.
-The weakness is classified under CWE‑119 (Buffer Overflow) and CWE‑787 (Out‑of‑Bounds Write).
+Apple operating systems contain a bounds‑check bug that can corrupt memory when a file is processed.
+The flaw may allow an attacker to manipulate memory contents, leading potentially to arbitrary code execution or system instability.
+The weakness is classified under CWE‑119 and CWE‑787, though the specific impact of code execution is inferred from the memory corruption behavior.

 Affected Systems